ejb1123/fxs_web/docs/slate/source/includes/players.md

-# Players

-This endpoint retrieves all players.

-url: `/fsdata/players`

 ## Get All Players

-This gets all the players on the server.
+To retrieve a list of all the current players on the server send a **GET** request to `/fsdata/players/`

-**HTTP REQUEST**

-`get /fsdata/players/`

 ```JSON